Rabbi Bruce Kadden

 You can find Rabbi Kadden's sermons here.

 Andrea (Andy) Mauer joined the Temple Beth El staff in September, 2000.
-She was born and raised in the Puyallup/Sumner area and has resided in Fircrest for the past 23 years.
-Her daughter, Maria, is married and blessed their family last year with her first granddaughter, Cadence.
-Her son, Matthew, is currently in the Coast Guard Reserves and is attending Seattle University.
-Her husband, Steve, has been in law enforcement for the past 25 years and is a Lieutenant with the Lakewood Police Department.
+She was born and raised in the Puyallup/Sumner area.
+She is married and has resided in Fircrest for the past 30 years.
+Her daughter is a middle school teacher and is currently living in Maryland, with her husband, who is in the Air Force, and their first and only granddaughter.
+Her son works for Senator Patty Murray as a veterans' affairs constituent services representative with wedding plans for the summer of 2018.
 Andrea and her family take pleasure in family get-togethers and yearly, extended-family campouts.
-Andrea has enjoyed working at TBE and is looking forward to the next ten years.
+Andrea enjoys being part the TBE community.

-Rebecca Farley has been the administrative assistant at Temple Beth El since 2003.
-Born and raised in the Pacific Northwest, Rebecca has been in office administration for 15 years after making the transition from retail management and human resources and enjoys it very much.
-In her spare time, she enjoys spending time with her family and friends, going for walks, suspense novels, and has a passion for Cirque du Soleil and the performing arts.
+Rebecca Kendziora has been the administrative assistant at Temple Beth El since 2003.
+Born and raised in the Pacific Northwest, Rebecca has been in office administration for nearly 20 years after making the transition from retail management and human resources and enjoys it very much.
+In her spare time, she enjoys spending time with her family and friends and has a passion for Cirque du Soleil and the performing arts.
 Rebecca has enjoyed being a part of the Temple Beth El family and its extended community.

 Shelley is the religious education administrative assistant and works three days per week.
-She is married and lives in Gig Harbor with her husband, dog and two cats.
+She lives in Gig Harbor with her dog, Coco and cat, Tuffy.
 Her daughter and son-in-law also live in Gig Harbor, along with their two children.
-Shelley is the campaign assistant for the Tacoma Jewish Community Fund and attends all of her grandchildren’s athletic activities.
+Shelley attends all of her grandchildren’s athletic activities.
 In her spare time she enjoys spending time with family, attending exercise class, reading and trying new recipes, and working all kinds of puzzles.